 2) The University is currently using this type of policy to protect its interests and the owners of horses and bulls that are temporarily located at the University for research.

 3) In the event of sickness, injury or death of an insured animal, immediately notify the Risk Manager, Office of Risk Management at 656-3354 and provide the following information:

 a) Name of animal

 b) Nature of sickness, injury or cause of death

 c) Date injury or sickness was first discovered

 1) The Aircraft Hull and Liability Policy is similar to automobile insurance in that it provides protection against physical damage to the hull, bodily injury and property damage liability, and medical payments for each passenger and pilot.

 2) University-owned aircraft, like other State aircraft, are insured under a master policy through the South Carolina Insurance Reserve Fund.
-Excluding any use for a charge made to others or operation by a non-certified and approved pilot or operation outside of the territorial limits of the United States, Canada, Mexico, the Greater and Lesser Antilles, Bermuda, and the Bahamas, this aviation policy provides all risk protection against direct loss or damage to the hull, third party liability coverage, and medical payments, including coverage for the pilot.
+Excluding any use for a charge made to others or operation by a non-certified and approved pilot.
+Some countries require additional insurance be purchased to fly into their airspace.
+This will need to be checked at the time of the proposed flight.
+This aviation policy provides all risk protection against direct loss or damage to the hull, third party liability coverage, and medical payments, including coverage for the pilot.

 g.
 Comprehensive Automobile Liability Insurance